Sport in Northern Ireland: Domestic competitions

 The domestic league is the IFA Premiership.
-Some of the major teams include Linfield F.C., and Glentoran F.C.
+Some of the major teams include Linfield F.C., Glentoran F.C., Cliftonville F.C., Ballymena United F.C. and Crusaders F.C.
+Linfield is one of the most successful teams in the world domestically.
 Derry City FC is based in Northern Ireland but plays in the Republic of Ireland's league.

 The Milk Cup is a successful international youth tournament held annually in Northern Ireland, in which clubs and national teams from anywhere in the world may compete.
 Northern Ireland also played host to the 2005 UEFA Under-19 European Championships.